mdwohl/bookapp/README.md

 **Note: with server-side rendering, index.ejs is analogous to the typical index.html file that we are used to, but will also allow EJS syntax for templating.**
 * Created a basic HTML scaffold in `index.ejs` file which contains several elements that can be viewed in the browser, such as a heading element that says `"Hello World"`.
 * Created a basic CSS file with several rules, such as an obvious background color.
 These served as a "proof of life" that the files are connected as expected, both locally and when deployed.
-* For testing purposes, we included a temporary route such as `app.get('/hello')` and rendered my `index.ejs` file.
-I turned on the server and validated that the HTML elements and basic CSS styles are being rendered as expected.
-This route is useful for the future if I need to test an application without relying on data from a database.
+* For testing purposes, we included a temporary route such as `app.get('/hello')` and rendered the `index.ejs` file.
+We turned on the server and validated that the HTML elements and basic CSS styles are being rendered as expected.
+This route is useful for the future if we need to test an application without relying on data from a database.

 ## Architecture
 * For this project, we are using EJS for JS templating, Git, Github, Node.js to run Nodemon environment, Express and Google Books APIs.